 The Difference between vintage and second hand Double Double Vintage

-There's hardly a question we hear more often: "What's actually the difference between vintage and second hand?"
-We'll explain!
-To separate the two terms, let's first take a look at them individually.
-Spoiler alert: If you don't want to dive quite that deep into the vintage world, there's a handy summary at the end of the article.
+Hardly a question we hear more often: "What's actually the difference between vintage and secondhand?"
+We'll explain it to you!
+To differentiate the two terms, let's first look at them individually.
+Spoiler alert: If you don't want to dive too deep into the vintage world, you'll find a practical summary at the end of the article.

 This is Second Hand

-"Second Hand Clothing" is partly explained through its name: it is clothing that was in another hand before.
-So the pieces have already had previous owners and may have already been worn.
-The time period from which a piece of clothing originates is completely irrelevant with Second Hand: If you bought a pair of pants this morning, tried them on once and passed them on to someone else, they are already Second Hand - after all, they have passed through two (or more) hands.
+"Second Hand Clothing" is partly explained by its English translation: It is "clothing from a second hand".
+The items have therefore already had previous owners and may have already been worn.
+The period from which a piece of clothing originates is completely irrelevant for second-hand items: If you bought a pair of trousers this morning, tried them on once, and then passed them on to someone else, they are already second-hand – they have passed through two (or more) hands.

 This is Vintage

-"Vintage" can sometimes be translated as "old", among other things.
-Which brings us to the first big difference to second hand: If something is vintage, it must be at least 20 years old.
+"Vintage" can be translated as "year" and "old," among other things.
+Which brings us to the first major difference from second-hand: For something to be vintage, it must be at least 20 years old.

-The term "vintage" says nothing about the condition of a piece: A vintage piece can be worn-out as well as in perfect new condition.
-If, for example, our treasure hunt turns up old stocks of caps from the 90s - still with price tags on them - they are vintage because of their age.
-But they are not second hand: In this case they come from old warehouses directly into our store after our quality-check.
-So they have never been worn and have not passed through any "hand" of a customer.
+The term "vintage" doesn't say anything about the condition of a piece: A vintage piece can be worn out or in perfect, like-new condition.
+For example, if we unearth old stock of caps from the 90s during our treasure hunt – still with price tags on them – they are vintage due to their age.
+But they are not second-hand: In this case, they come directly from old warehouses to our shop after our quality selection.
+They have therefore never been worn and have not passed through the "hand" of a customer.

-Vintage can also be kinder to the environment because you're using clothes that already exist (instead of supporting new ones being made).
-Another bonus of vintage: if clothing (when worn) has already survived well for a period of at least 20 years, that definitely speaks to better quality than that of today's pieces.
-And it's actually true: clothing used to be often finished to a higher quality so that it would last longer.
+Vintage can also protect the environment because it uses existing clothing (instead of supporting the production of new items).
+Another bonus of vintage: If clothing (in worn condition) has already survived a period of at least 20 years well, that definitely speaks for better quality than that of today's items.
+And it's true: clothing used to be often processed with higher quality, so that it would last longer.

 Vintage: Sometimes more expensive, because rare

-Which brings us to the price factor: Vintage clothing, if you find it at the flea market, can be very cheap.
+Which brings us to the price factor: Vintage clothing can be very cheap if found at a flea market.
 In vintage stores, vintage can sometimes cost a bit more.
-If the price is higher, several factors can play a role: The degree of rarity - because some brands have not produced anything for a long time, for example.
-Also high-quality materials such as wool or silk can influence the price.
+Various factors can play a role in a higher price: The rarity because some brands, for example, no longer produce anything.
+Also high-quality materials like wool or silk can influence the price.

-Condition is also important, whether in unworn "deadstock" condition or totally rocked.
-A special patina or fade, i.e. the individual traces of wear, can namely increase the value of a piece even more: for example, some vintage pieces have a unique look and feel that can only be created by years of wear.
-This is how the piece tells its own story - we love that at Double Double.
-Another thing to keep in mind is that sometimes you pay for the time that sellers invest in searching, sorting, washing, and refurbishing.
-But you save these points yourself.
+Also, the condition is important, be it in unworn "deadstock" condition or completely rocked out.
+A special patina or fade, i.e., the individual signs of wear, can even increase the value of a piece: Some vintage pieces have a unique look and feel that can only develop through years of wear.
+Thus, the piece tells its own story – we at Double Double love that.
+What should also not be forgotten: You sometimes pay for the time that sellers invest in searching, sorting, washing, and preparing.
+In return, you save yourself these steps.

-PS: By the way, "retro" is an umbrella term for newly produced pieces that only imitate the look or motifs of vintage clothing.
-You won't find such pieces at Double Double Vintage, as the "vintage" in our name suggests.
+PS: "Retro" is, by the way, an umbrella term for newly produced items that merely imitate the look or motifs of vintage clothing.
+You won't find such items at Double Double Vintage, as the "Vintage" in our name already suggests.

 What is Vintage?